shua5115/Terps-Racing-Baja-Simulator/CVT Derivation.md

 - Evaluate fitness of shift curve by optimizing SSE
 - Tune accuracy of system by optimizing the sum of SSE optimizations for all test cases
+- Test time response of CVT on dyno by using step input of clamping force
+    - Use hydraulic actuation on sheaves directly

 # References